kateonbxsh/MiniGPT/README.md

 # MiniGPT

 MiniGPT is a modular GPT-like AI library written in TypeScript.
 The library lets you define the components or "blocks" that make up your own GPT-style model.
 You can mix and match different building blocks such as attention, feedforward layers, and more, enabling full customization for your specific needs.

+I wrote this library **from scratch**, implementing all the intrinsic calculations required for building and training the model, including gradient computation, forward propagation, and backpropagation.
+This hands-on approach allowed me to gain a deeper understanding of how the underlying mechanics of a GPT model function.

 ## Features